FIVES: Feature Interaction Via Edge Search for Large-Scale Tabular Data: Experiments

 \subsection{FIVES as a feature generator (Q2)}

-In practice, the generated interactive features are often used to augment original features, and then all of them are fed into some lightweight models (e.g., LR) to meet the requirement of inference speed.
+In practice, the generated interactive features are often used to augment original features, and then all of them are fed into some lightweight models to meet the requirement of inference speed.
+In specific, we adopt LR as the basic model to compare the usefulness of the interactive features discovered by different methods.
+It is worth pointing out that LR is widely adopted for such experiments in this area~\cite{luo2019autocross,rosales2012post,lian2018xdeepfm}, since it is simple, scalable, and interpretable.

 As aforementioned, we can explicitly derive useful interactive features from the learned adjacency tensor $\mathbf{A}$.
 We call this method FIVES+LR and compare it with the following methods: (1) Random+LR: LR with original features and randomly selected interactive features; (2) CMI+LR: conditional mutual information (CMI) as a filter to select useful interactive features from all possible $2$-order interactions; (3) AutoCross+LR~\cite{luo2019autocross}: a recent search-based method, which performs beam search in a tree-structured space.
 We also run the experiments for 10 times and analyze the results by t-test to draw statistically significant conclusions.
 The results are summarized in Table \ref{table:fg_result_AUC}.

 On all the datasets, the interactive features FIVES indicated consistently improve the performance of a LR.
 The improvements are larger than that of other search-based method on most datasets, which is particularly significant on the largest one (i.e., Criteo).
 The degeneration of some reference methods may be caused by redundant features that harden the optimization of a LR.